larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 to protect the organization from serious legal risk that may arise from the behavior of IETF participants.

-This protection MAY include the need for the IETF LLC to take emergency moderation actions.
+This protection may include the need for the IETF LLC to take emergency moderation actions.
 These emergency actions are expected to be taken only when the IETF LLC has received legal advice that such action is necessary, and therefore extremely rare in frequency.
 Some